mikelynn2/blacklistmonitor/README.md

 ```
 Copyright (c) by respective owners.
 All rights reserved.
 Released under license as described in the file LICENSE.txt
 ```
 Application for monitoring Domains and IPs on RBLs.
 With blacklistmonitor you can monitor and document IP ranges and domain names for showing up on RBL servers.
+It is intended for ISPs, Web Hosting, anyone who provides IP space to monitor and protect their networks.

 [![Build Status](https://scrutinizer-ci.com/g/mikelynn2/blacklistmonitor/badges/build.png?b=master)](https://scrutinizer-ci.com/g/mikerlynn/blacklistmonitor/build-status/master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mikelynn2/blacklistmonitor/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mikelynn2/blacklistmonitor/?branch=master)